Mitral valve prolapse (MVP) is a very common heart condition. It happens when one of the heart's valves doesn't work properly.

-Because MVP often doesn't produce any symptoms or interfere with everyday life, in many cases it isn't diagnosed until adulthood.
+Because MVP often doesn't cause symptoms or interfere with everyday life, in many cases it isn't diagnosed until adulthood.
 But with kids who are diagnosed, it's important to know what symptoms can go with MVP, so you can distinguish them from signs of any other more serious heart issues.

 To understand mitral valve prolapse, it's helpful to review some basics about the way a healthy heart works.

 In cases of MVP, one or both of the mitral valve's leaflets may flop back and bulge into the atrium when they are shut, a bit like a balloon.
-This may occur because one of the flaps is abnormally shaped or a little too large.
+This may happen because one of the flaps is abnormally shaped or a little too big.